 Comments: Sales tax revenue is remitted to the Village three months in arrears.
 For example, the tax for January 2021 will not be received by the Village until April 2021, and so on.
-Although only six months have been collected through September 30th, barring any unforeseen events, it looks like this combined revenue source could exceed the \$5,000,000 budget by \$2,000,000-\$2,500,000.
+After the last four months are collected, this revenue should easily exceed \$2,000,000 over budget.